khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2021.md

 |![proof](/assets/images/Hackathon-AWS-BO-2021/AWS_BO-2021_cert.png)|
 |<em>Proof of participation</em>|

-**Note** The team's solution used components that I no longer have access to and cannot recreate.
-As such only the design proposal is included here.
+**Note** Unfortunately, the team did not move onto the prototyping stage.
+As such, only the proposal is available.
 {: .notice--warning}

 ***